 Both attacks cause inflated traffic to your app with the intent to make money and not to steal information.
 While the specific ways attackers monetize these types of fraud is different, the strategies you can implement to reduce fraud are similar.

-Customer participation and shared responsibility are essential to successfully defend against toll fraud attacks.
-Our Verify and Authy products both include comprehensive built-in fraud detection and mitigation mechanisms.
-However, no provider-side solution can guarantee 100% effectiveness against sophisticated attackers using dynamic, constantly changing phone numbers and countries.
+Customer participation is essential to successfully defend against fraud.
+Our Verify product includes comprehensive built-in fraud detection and mitigation mechanisms.
+However, no provider-side solution can guarantee 100% effectiveness against sophisticated attackers.

 If you don't plan to allow any calls, you can disable that channel by selecting the Service on the Console, selecting the Voice tab, and disabling the channel.

 |Good Example - “Call me instead” option is not visible until 3 time-delayed SMS attempts.||Bad Example - “Call me instead” option is visible at any time and can be repeatedly submitted.|

-- Configure a Usage Trigger on your account to alert you when your usage goes above a certain threshold.
+You can also configure a usage trigger on your Twilio account to alert you when your usage goes above a certain threshold.